Collatz map as a non-singular transformation: Introduction

 The Collatz conjecture as stated is a recurrence property to the set $\{1,2\}$.
-More precisely it states that from any point $n \in \N\backslash \{1,2\}$ iterates $T^k(n)$ will after finite iterates go to the set $\{1, 2\}.$ Such recurrence properties have been studied quite extensively in Ergodic Theory in the context of measure preserving transformations but also in the context of simply nonsingular transformations which in our view fits better the Collatz map.
-Our main result in this short paper is the following.
+More precisely it states that from any point $n \in \N\backslash \{1,2\}$ iterates $T^k(n)$ will after finite iterates go to the set $\{1, 2\}.$ Such recurrence properties have been studied quite extensively in Ergodic Theory in the context of measure preserving transformations but also in the context of non-singular transformations which in our view fits better the Collatz map.
+We recall that if $S$ is a measurable map from the $\sigma$-finite measure space $(X, \mathcal{A}, \nu)$ to itself then the set $(X, \mathcal{A}, \nu, S)$ is called a dynamical system.
+The map $S$ is said to be non-singular if for all $A\in \mathcal{A}$ we have $\nu(S^{-1}(A)) =0$ if $\nu(A) =0.$ Such systems are called null preserving in \cite{Kreng} p.3.
+In this note we will focus on the measurable space $(\N, 2^{\N})$ where $2^{\N}$ denotes the power set of $\N,$ set of natural numbers without zero.
+The Collatz map $T$ is clearly measurable with respect to this measurable space. \begin{mydef} The set $(\N, 2^{\N}, T, \nu)$ with $\nu$ a $\sigma$-finite measure for which $T$ is non-singular is called the Collatz dynamical system with the measure $\nu$. \end{mydef} A nonnegative measure $\nu$ on $(\N, 2^{\N})$ is defined by its values on $\N$ .
+It is entirely defined by the sequence of nonnegative numbers $\nu(n)$ where $n\in\N.$ We assume that $\nu(n) < \infty$ for each n.
+The measure $\nu$ is $\sigma$-finite is $\sum_{n=1}^{\infty} \nu(n) = \infty$ and finite if $\sum_{k=1}^{\infty} \nu(n) <\infty.$ A natural $\sigma$-finite measure on $(\N, 2^{\N})$ is given by the counting measure $\mu$ where $\mu(n) = 1$ for each $n\in \N.$ Since this counting measure has only the empty set as nullset the map $T$ is non-singular with respect this measure.
+Another measure $\theta$ on $(\N, 2^{\N})$ is equivalent to the counting measure if $\theta(n) >0$ for each $n\in\N.$ \\ Our main result in this short paper is the following.

 \begin{theorem} Let $(\N, 2^{\N}, T, \mu)$ be the Collatz dynamical system with the counting measure $\mu$.
 The following are equivalent. \begin{enumerate} \item There exists a finite measure $\alpha$ equivalent to $\mu$ for which the dynamical system $(\N, 2^{\N}, T, \alpha)$ is power bounded in $L^1(\alpha)$ with conservative part $\{1,2\}.$ \item For each $n\in\N$ there exists $k$ such that $T^k(n)\in \{1,2\}.$ \end{enumerate} \end{theorem}